-|Definition:||Fission is the splitting of a large atom into two or more smaller ones.||Fusion is the fusing of two or more lighter atoms into a larger one.|
+|Definition||Fission is the splitting of a large atom into two or more smaller ones.||Fusion is the fusing of two or more lighter atoms into a larger one.|

-|Natural occurrence of the process:||Fission reaction does not normally occur in nature.||Fusion occurs in stars, such as the sun.|
+|Natural occurrence of the process||Fission reaction does not normally occur in nature.||Fusion occurs in stars, such as the sun.|

-|Byproducts of the reaction:||Fission produces many highly radioactive particles.||Few radioactive particles are produced by fusion reaction, but if a fission "trigger" is used, radioactive particles will result from that.|
+|Byproducts of the reaction||Fission produces many highly radioactive particles.||Few radioactive particles are produced by fusion reaction, but if a fission "trigger" is used, radioactive particles will result from that.|

-|Conditions:||Critical mass of the substance and high-speed neutrons are required.||High density, high temperature environment is required.|
+|Conditions||Critical mass of the substance and high-speed neutrons are required.||High density, high temperature environment is required.|

-|Energy Requirement:||Takes little energy to split two atoms in a fission reaction.||Extremely high energy is required to bring two or more protons close enough that nuclear forces overcome their electrostatic repulsion.|
+|Energy Requirement||Takes little energy to split two atoms in a fission reaction.||Extremely high energy is required to bring two or more protons close enough that nuclear forces overcome their electrostatic repulsion.|

-|Energy Released:||The energy released by fission is a million times greater than that released in chemical reactions; but lower than the energy released by nuclear fusion.||The energy released by fusion is three to four times greater than the energy released by fission.|
+|Energy Released||The energy released by fission is a million times greater than that released in chemical reactions, but lower than the energy released by nuclear fusion.||The energy released by fusion is three to four times greater than the energy released by fission.|

-|Nuclear weapon:||One class of nuclear weapon is a fission bomb, also known as an atomic bomb or atom bomb.||One class of nuclear weapon is the hydrogen bomb, which uses a fission reaction to "trigger" a fusion reaction.|
+|Nuclear weapon||One class of nuclear weapon is a fission bomb, also known as an atomic bomb or atom bomb.||One class of nuclear weapon is the hydrogen bomb, which uses a fission reaction to "trigger" a fusion reaction.|

-Nuclear fusion is the reaction in which two or more nuclei combine together to form a new element with higher atomic number (more protons in the nucleus).
+Nuclear fusion is the reaction in which two or more nuclei combine, forming a new element with a higher atomic number (more protons in the nucleus).
 The energy released in fusion is related to E = mc 2 (Einstein’s famous energy-mass equation).
-On earth, the most likely fusion reaction is Deuterium–Tritium reaction.
-Deuterium and Tritium are both isotopes of hydrogen.
+On Earth, the most likely fusion reaction is Deuterium–Tritium reaction.
+Deuterium and Tritium are isotopes of hydrogen.